 The crime of making criminal threats is a crime of moral turpitude.
 Therefore, the law considers this crime to be more objectionable and offensive than other crimes.
 Upon committing a crime of moral turpitude under PC 422, you may be subject to professional discipline.
 After a conviction, you may find it hard to obtain a professional license in California.

 Crimes of moral turpitude also have severe immigration consequences.
-If you are a legal immigrant or an alien in the United States, you may face removal or deportation.
+If you are not a legal resident in the United States, you may face removal or deportation.
 You may not be able to gain U.S. citizenship through naturalization, for instance.

 Fighting Charges under PC 422